 Myofascial pain dysfunction (MPD) is a syndrome of pain caused by spasm in the muscles.
 Symptoms of a spasm are aching, burning, or stabbing pain, and they may occur in a different part of the body than where the muscle is in spasm (referred pain).

-Myofascial pain dysfunction may be treated with massage, physical therapy, and medications.
+Myofascial pain dysfunction may be treated with massage, physical therapy, and medicine.

 WebMD Medical Reference from Healthwise